-The Sub-fund promotes environmental and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).
+The Sub-fund promotes environmental and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which regulation may be amended or supplemented from time to time).

-The Sub-fund applies active ownership as well as the ESG integration approach and normative criteria for the manager's responsible investment.
+The Sub-fund applies Stewardship as well as an ESG integration approach and exclusion criteria related to various activities.
 Additional information can be found in the prospectus.